tundish/blathnaid/blathnaid/book/chapters.rst

 ------

 Jack complimented the Smith on the Trivet.
-He would have liked to find out whether he'd been fully aware of its function and significance.
+He would have liked to find out whether he’d been fully aware of its function and significance.

 But the Blacksmith pretended not to know.
 He simply laughed and bade him keep it.